 If you prefer to spend your summer days on the water, the Susquehanna River is perfect for kayaking, canoeing, boating, and fishing.
 You can either bring your own equipment or rent single or tandem kayaks, paddles, and life vests from Chiques Rock Outfitters.
 They also offer guided tours and shuttles (if you don’t feel like going back upstream).
 Stand-up paddle boards and kayak rentals can also be found at Shanks Mare Outfitters, check thier calendar for fun events like Friday Paddle Nights with music, tours, and safetly courses.
 Be sure to check the water levels and conditions before venturing out.

 The Susquehanna National Heritage Area offers River Discovery Boat Tours for groups up to 10 passengers.
-On these pontoon boats guides will lead you on a 1 hour and 15 minute tour of the river where you will experience the joy of benign the water, hearing stories of the river and viewing beautiful scenery ant wildlife.
+On these pontoon boats guides will lead you on a 70-minute tour of the river where you will experience the joy of benign the water, hearing stories of the river and viewing beautiful scenery ant wildlife.
 Tours are offered free of charge thanks to the grants from the PA Department of Conservation and Nation Resources/Heritage Areas programs, as well as the National Parks Service/ Chesapeake Bay Gateways Program.
-Tours depart from the Zimmerman Center for Heritage dock every Saturday and Sunday through August 4 at 10:30 AM, 12:30 PM, and 2:30 PM.
+Tours depart from the Zimmerman Center for Heritage dock Fridays, Saturdays and Sundays July 3 through August 31, Labor Day, and Saturdays and Sundays September 5 through 27 at 10:00 AM, 11:45 AM, and 1:30 PM.
 Online reservations are recommended.

 If your idea of “outdoorsy” is sipping wine on your patio, try cruising along in a river boat.
 The Pride of the Susquehanna which offers daily tours around City Island and along the river banks, in the neighboring city of Harrisburg.
 While aboard you can enjoy live music and hand-crafted cocktails.
 If you are looking for a unique dining experience they also offer dinner cruises.
-The river boat cruises from May through October.
+The river boat cruises from May through October, including Labor Day Weekend.

 Also nearby, dine on the banks of the river at John Wright Restaurant located just across the water in Wrightsville, PA.
 You can even float on over and dock your boat!
 Their menu offers breakfast, lunch, brunch, and dinner.
 Another great place to eat near the river is Columbia Kettle Works, after an afternoon of antique shopping in Columbia it is the perfect place to refuel and have a cold craft beer.